 - Runny nose

 - Tiny white spots with bluish-white centers on a red background found inside the mouth on the inner lining of the cheek

 Before immunization was widespread, most people had developed measles by age 20.

 You can see why it’s important to do everything you can to prevent measles.
-Yet one of the main reasons for the recent measles outbreak in California appears to be the decision of some parents not to vaccinate their children against the disease.
-Despite fears to the contrary, the combined measles, mumps, rubella (German measles), and varicella (chicken pox) vaccine, also known as MMRV, is safe.
-There is no good evidence that it can cause autism or other disorders.
+Yet one of the main reasons for the recent measles outbreak appears to be the decision of some parents not to vaccinate their children against the disease.
+Despite fears to the contrary, the combined measles, mumps, rubella (German measles), and varicella (chicken pox) vaccine, also known as MMRV, is safe and effectively prevents measles.
+There is no evidence that it can cause autism or other disorders.

-Some of the children who have been diagnosed with measles were too young to be immunized: Their health and safety depended on something called “herd immunity.”
+Some of the children who have been diagnosed with measles were too young to be immunized, so their health and safety depended on something called “herd immunity.”
 In other words, when the majority of people in a community are immunized against measles, there is little opportunity for an outbreak.
 That means that even people who cannot receive certain vaccines (such as infants and pregnant women) still get some protection against the disease.
 But when parents decide not vaccinate, the chances of an outbreak increase, putting everyone at risk.

 Vaccinate Your Children

 The biggest step you can take toward protecting yourself and others against the disease is to make sure that your child is immunized against it.
 The MMRV vaccine is credited with dramatically decreasing the number of measles cases in the U.S.